McDonaldAndrew-ETSU/RAGLite/deepreason/README.md

 1. Use its README to find out more about the directory.

-# `tuning` directory
+# `finetuning` directory

 1. Contains `coldstart` directory that contains necessary files to finetune a model on academic coldstart data found in the `data/coldstart_data` directory.

-2. Contains `tuning.ipynb` the - contains my painstaking attempts at "taming" the unpredictable quantized 1.5B model.
+2. Contains `basic_finetuning.ipynb` the - contains my painstaking attempts at "taming" the unpredictable quantized 1.5B model.
 Play around with this if you like.
 I use a simple string comparison for evaluating performance, which isn't the best for hyperparameter tuning, but **plan to soon use methods like BLEU and ROUGE to make it more accurate**.

-3. Contains logs, csv results, and findings notes based on the output of `tuning.ipynb`
+3. Contains logs, csv results, and findings notes based on the output of `basic_tuning.ipynb`

 # Next steps

 Congratulations!
 This should be enough information to help you get started.
 If any questions please contact me.

-- For **tuning the model**, I usually like to create a "tuning" directory for each model, hence the `tuning_for_qwen_1_5` directory.
+- For **tuning the model**, I usually like to create a "finetuning" directory for each model.
 - For **prompt engineering**, this can be done within `util/prompts.py`